 In 1990, the railway was diverted north closed and the passenger train no longer came to Regina.
 In 1995 it was bought by Saskatchewan Gaming, and was converted into a casino.
 The back entrance was sealed off, a new entrance was added, both wings of the building were gutted and a new floor was built.

 Today, the casino employs over 600 people, and has over 800 slot machines.
 Saskatchewan Gaming promises slot machines pay out 85% of the time, but the machines at Casino Regina boast 92%.
 There are also frequent live performances at their Show Lounge, with appearances from artists like the Goo Goo Dolls, the Trailer Park Boys, the Red Green Show, Blondie, and the Village People, to name a few.

 Although primarily for gaming, Casino Regina is also a museum.
 Attached to the east wing is The Last Spike and Rail Car restaurants, which have an authentic railway car embedded into the side of the building.
 Some of the basements' jail cells have also been converted into photo galleries, and it's underground Blue Mile shows dozens of images of the buildings reconstruction.

-2. The RCMP Heritage Center
+2. The RCMP Heritage Centre

 Opening in 2007, this building showcases the history of the Royal Canadian Mounted Police.

-The Heritage Center starts with the creation of the North-West Mounted Police in 1873.
+The Heritage Centre starts with the creation of the North-West Mounted Police in 1873.
 Their purpose was to eradicate illegal whiskey trade in Western Canada and clear the way for the expansion of Canadian Pacific Railway.